wayfareio/wayfare.io/startups.markdown

 lead:
   line1: STARTUP PROGRAMS
   line2: for **SOCIAL ENTREPRENEURS**
-  content: Wayfare’s startup incubator provides programs tailored to the unique needs
+  content: FLDWRK's startup incubator provides programs tailored to the unique needs
     of social good startups.
 In the startup incubator, you receive the space and support you need so you can turn your ideas into reality and guide your organization from idea stage all the way through sustainable impact.